IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 The File Header length is 24 octets.

+All fields in the File Header are in the byte order of the host writing the file.

 The meaning of the fields in the File Header is:

 Magic Number (32 bits):